peterlidee/dive-in-next-13-tests/blog/7.conclusion/conclusion.md

 # Conclusion

 `Next 13` is a a big update.
-It introduces some big changes that have a lot of implications.
+It introduced some big changes that have a lot of implications.
 Be open-minded about this.
 The framework changed so you should change with it.

 In this series I tried to help you with this.
 I walked you through some new and some old concepts so you could get a better understanding of `Next 13` and feel comfortable using it.